 A few days later...

 Me: “I won’t guess the color this time.
-This is green right”`
+This is green right?”`

 Dad: “You got it right on your own, son.
 I’m proud of you.”

 The happiness in his voice was irreplaceable.
 I'm astounded at how I was able to create something so meaningful to me with just a pen and paper (and plastic).
 The greatest barrier in life is not the lack of skills.
 It’s how I let other people’s discouraging voices get to me.
 I learned to treat them as white noises and eventually learned to use them as fuel to drive my perseverance.
 Now, I’m grateful for what I have.
 Now, I will treat any challenges in life as temporary speed bumps acting as traction towards the finish line.
 Perseverance and confidence are key.